uwejacobs/owm-weather/readme.txt

 = In which languages is the weather data displayed? =

-OWM Weather has been fully translated into German.
-There are partial translations in French, Italian, Hungarian, Hebrew, Polish, Russian, Danish, Spanish, and Portuguese.
-Open Weather Map itself provides the data in most languages.
+OWM Weather has been fully translated into Chilean, French, German, Russian, and Spanish.
+There are partial translations in Estonian, Italian, Hungarian, Hebrew, Polish, Danish, and Portuguese.
+Open Weather Map itself provides some of the data in most languages.

 = How to define the unit Celsius or Fahrenheit? =